Artists doing it better, doing it together

 All human intelligence including scientific and political knowledge is derived from artistic creativity.
 Everyone needs to be creative.

 NNWAC, an artist directed non-profit organization founded in 1986, strives to create, protect, design and advocate affordable space for multidisciplinary arts activities.
-This includes membership services for local artists, collaborative planning for workshops and exchange with international artists.
+This includes membership services for local artists, collaborative planning, workshops and special events.

 investors + partners